jakerella/es6-todos/README.md

 You can!
 Of course, some browsers are still lagging behind, so if you need to support certain browsers you should check out this [ES6 compatibility table](https://kangax.github.io/compat-table/es6/).
 If you want to use these features and _still need to support older browsers_, you can use a tool like [Babel](http://babeljs.io) to "transpile" your shiny, new ES6 code down to ES5.

 ## Author

 While I (Jordan Kasper) originally made this repo, the idea is that a developer learning new ES6/2015 features would fork this repo, then write their own solution!
-That said, I did write these instructions, and the `solution` branch (as an example of how I might do it).
+That said, I did write these instructions, and the [`solution` branch](https://github.com/jakerella/es6-todos/tree/solution) (as an example of how I might code this application).

 ## LICENSE